nice-digital/global-nav/README.md

 > Note if you're using Create React App you'll need to use v2+ because we use CSS modules

-Install the package and require the `Header` and `Footer` React components into your application, just as you would for any other 3rd party component:
+Install the package and require the `Header`, `Footer` and `Main` React components into your application, just as you would for any other 3rd party component:

 #### Installation